charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 A daily file for meeting notes, tasks, and whatever pops up.
 But, when I switch context $$5\cdot10^6$$ times a day, the daily file became pretty chaotic.

-Sönke Ahrens says in How to Take Smart Notes:
+Sönke Ahrens says in his book "How to Take Smart Notes":

 > We get distracted by open tasks, not finished tasks.
 > Convince your brain it will be taken care of by writing it down.